 Step 4: Test and Refine

 Change only one variable at a time.
 If you adjust both frequency and dose simultaneously, you won't know which change affected your experience.
+Test each modification for at least 2-3 weeks before evaluating effectiveness.

 Dose Calibration: Finding Your Sweet Spot